 Sailors looking to enter or even pass through the U.S. Virgin Islands will need to be aware of the following rules and regulations.

-If you just want to enjoy some time on the water, without the stress and cost of sailing on your own you can join an excursion.
-Check out the table that follows to obtain information on area day sailing companies.
+If you simply want to enjoy a few hours on the open water, without the cost and complications of sailing on your own you should take a day sailing excursion.
+See the table below to get names and phone numbers for area excursion services.

 |Big Beard's Adventure Tours||(340) 773-4482||Hotel Caravelle - Downtown Christiansted||St. Croix|